-- Stay home from work or school if they have the flu.
+- Staying home from work or school until they're better.

-- Cover their mouth and nose with a tissue when they cough or sneeze, then put it in the trash.
+- Covering their mouth and nose with a tissue when they cough or sneeze, then putting it in the trash.

-- Cough or sneeze into their upper arm, not their hands, if a tissue isn't handy.
+- Coughing or sneezing into their upper arm, not their hands, if a tissue isn't handy.

 - Who Should Get the Flu Vaccine?

 - Too Late for the Flu Vaccine?

 - Is It a Cold, the Flu, or COVID-19?